jomurgel/project-acorn-waypoint/README.md

 - Can use `/wp-api-menus/v2/menus/id` or `wp-api-menus/v2/menus/slug` to get individual menus data.

 ## Development
-Run `npm install` to install dependencies.
+- Install: `npm install` to install dependencies.
-Run `gulp watch` to run with BrowserSync + active compiling.
+- Run `gulp watch` to run with BrowserSync + active compiling.

-`gulp icons` to compile SVG Icons.
+- Run `gulp icons` to compile SVG Icons.
-`gulp styles` to compile, autoprefix, and minify main `style.scss` and `colors.scss`.
+- Run `gulp styles` to compile, autoprefix, and minify main `style.scss` and `colors.scss`.